Kids@RandomKids@Random

 A.

 Excerpted from Nightjohn by Gary Paulsen.
-Excerpted by permission of Laurel Leaf, a division of Random House, Inc. All rights reserved.
+Excerpted by permission of Laurel Leaf, a division of Random House LLC.
+All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.

 .